demonatic/Rinx/README.md

     });
 ```

-Wrap your callback function with "MakeAsync", which would execute the callback in an internal thread pool.
+Your handler by default runs in IO threads.
+If you want to do costly task, just wrapping your handler in "MakeAsync", which would execute the handler in an internal thread pool.
 ```c++

     // solve sudoku in internal thread pool asynchronously